doratiass/opioid_peds/README.md

 ## **Publications**

 1. Tuttnauer, Aviv; Atias, Dor; Reznik, Orly; Shomron, Noam; Obolski, Uri.
 Opioid trends and risk factors for sustained use among children and adolescents in Israel: a retrospective cohort study.
-PAIN ():10.1097/j.pain.0000000000003153, January 9, 2024. | DOI: 10.1097/j.pain.0000000000003153 [link](https://journals.lww.com/pain/abstract/9900/opioid_trends_and_risk_factors_for_sustained_use.491.aspx).
+PAIN ():10.1097/j.pain.0000000000003153, January 9, 2024. \| DOI: 10.1097/j.pain.0000000000003153 [link](https://journals.lww.com/pain/abstract/9900/opioid_trends_and_risk_factors_for_sustained_use.491.aspx).

 ## **Code Repository**

-The entire codebase for this study is accessible in the main branch under the **`/scripts/descriptive`** and **`/scripts/predictive`** directories.
+The entire code for this study is accessible in the main branch under the **`/scripts/descriptive`** and **`/scripts/predictive`** directories.
 Due to privacy considerations, the dataset used for this research cannot be shared.

 ## **Online Calculator**